What is Multiple Sclerosis?

 Encephalomyelitis disseminata – the scientific name for Multiple Sclerosis attacks a person’s cerebrum and vertebral column.
 It injures the myelin cover of neurons, the substance that shields and defends neurons.

 These cells normally transport the evidence of the physical condition of each part and organ of the human’s body in the form of electric impulses.
 The brain controls the whole body based on signals received from organs.
-MS impacts these cells inside of the cerebrumand medulla spinalis.
-As a result of the attack the Multiple Sclerosis impacts the myelin and destroys it.
+MS impacts these cells inside of the cerebrum and medulla spinalis.
+As a result of the attack, the Multiple Sclerosis impacts the myelin and destroys it.
 Myelin is the layer of the neuron that actually transmits signals from all over the body to the brain and spinal cord.
 When MS bout against the neurons the destruction of myelin called demyelination.
 The demyelination usually happens in patches located in the different parts of Nervous System.
 The more patches created – the worse is patient’s condition.
-Without healthy layer of myelin a nerve cannot conduct the electrical signals to and from central brain and vertebral spine.
-When motor nerves are impacted the ability to move decreases, when sensory nerves are under attack patient may lose sensation of smell, taste, temperature.
+Without a healthy layer of myelin, a nerve cannot conduct the electrical signals to and from the central brain and vertebral spine.
+When motor nerves have impacted the ability to move decreases, when sensory nerves are under attack patient may lose the sensation of smell, taste, temperature.

 Multiple Sclerosis term speaks of the multiple wounds on the myelin layer of the nerve.
 Bouts by an immune system on person’s own nerves tissue represent the pathophysiological mechanism of MS – the autoimmune illness.

 There are a few different forms of Multiple Sclerosis